-5 The Office finalized its Strategic Plan including assigning working groups to begin research on key strategic initiatives.
+&lt;sup>3 The Office finalized its Strategic Plan including assigning working groups to research key strategic initiatives.

-6 This represents 60 full-time equivalent employees and 2 full-time equivalent contracted assistance.
+&lt;sup>4 This represents 60 full-time equivalent employees and 2 full-time equivalent contracted assistance.

 Office of the Provincial Auditor Notes to the Schedule of Planned Time Spent on Tasks For the Years Ended March 31